xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 If it does, a lot of text will be displayed rather than this output: *Timeout: No Response from 192.168.122.164*.

-*(if it can helps you later: this command retrieves records from mib by going through each oid running automatic getnext requests, so you don't need a command for each oid or node, on snmp ver.
+*(if you are working with snmp layer: this command retrieves records from mib by going through each oid running automatic getnext requests, so you don't need a command for each oid or node, on snmp ver.
 2c asked with "public" community)*

 ### windows host

 The windows host is a windows server.

-The snmp protocol will be enabled on it, authorizing only the centron-central to communicate via the `public` community.
+The snmp protocol will be enabled on it, authorizing only the centron-central to communicate via a community named `public`.

 On the Server Manager window.

+*(here i can nicely highlight the forms)*

 ![](325-winsrv-snmp/00.png)
 ![](325-winsrv-snmp/01.png)
 ![](325-winsrv-snmp/02.png)
 ![](325-winsrv-snmp/03.png)

-Select the hostname the wanted windows server.
+Select the hostname of the windows server.

 ![](325-winsrv-snmp/04.png)